Pastoral Support Groups in School:

 The Friendly Group

 We have developed a new group in school to support those pupils who want to make friends and do things with other children but who can be overwhelmed by unpredictable anxiety and frustrations.
-The group aims to help our young people to process their emotions, reduce their anxiety and relate better to others.
+The group aims to help our young people to process their emotions, reduce their anxiety and relate better to others, but each group is adapted to meet the needs of the children in the group and the areas of difficulty identified by their teachers.

-This will take the form of six weekly sessions about 30 – 40 minutes long on a Thursday afternoon in the session before the end of school and will be run by Mrs Jill Beaumont (Home School Link Worker) and Mrs Ali Matts (SENCo).
+This will take the form of six weekly sessions about 30 – 40 minutes long during the afternoon, before the end of school and will be run by Mrs Jill Beaumont (Home School Link Worker) and Mrs Hannah Brinklow (ELSA).

 The framework and training for the course has been developed by a former teacher and Educational Psychologist Anita Hughes.